Dean Organ Builders Company Details

 On the retirement of Michael and Pat Dean in the late 1990s Richard became the senior managing partner.
-Richard is a member of the Incorporated Society of Organ Builders and a member of the Institute of British Organ Building.
+Richard is a member of the Incorporated Society of Organ Builders.

 He works full time in the company and is involved in all aspects of the business both managerial and the hands on craft of organ building,

 Susan Dean (Richards's wife) after leaving school attended South Bristol Technical College before starting her working life with Midland Bank.